rwieruch/blog_robinwieruch_content/blog/react-starter/index.md

 ![](./images/next-happiness.jpg)

 Next.js prioritizes server-side rendering (SSR) as rendering technique.
-However, it can be used with static-site generation (SSG) and client-side rendering (CSR, see React with Vite) too.
-On top there are a several more bleeding edge rendering techniques like incremental static regeneration (ISR) and React Server Components (RSC) available.
+However, it can be used with static-site generation (SSG), incremental static regeneration (ISR), and client-side rendering (CSR, see React with Vite) too.
+On top there are a several more bleeding edge rendering techniques like React Server Components (RSC) available.

 What makes this more mind blowing: You can mix and match rendering techniques in a Next.js application.
 While a marketing page can use SSG, the actual application behind the sign in/up uses SSR.